Which payment option should I use?

 If you're buying from a company that you're sure about, then you can choose whatever payment method is most convenient for you.

-Credit card, PayPal and direct deposit are all OK, because you know that, if there's a problem, then you can contact the company and sort it out.
+Credit card, PayPal, pay services and direct deposit are all OK, because you know that, if there's a problem, you can contact the company and sort it out.

 Buying from a website you're not 100% sure about

-If you are buying from a website you’ve never dealt with before, it’s best to use a credit card, or even better, PayPal.
+If you are buying from a website you’ve never dealt with before, it’s best to use a credit card, or even better, a service like PayPal.